- Using pet- and child-friendly pest control methods

 - Treatment comes with 3- or 4-month guarantee

-In the past years, beetles have become a great problem for domestic homes and museum collections in the past years.
-They are a known destroyer of upholstered furniture, wool carpets and all kinds of garments causing serious damage and headache.
+Beetles have become a challenging problem for domestic homes and museum collections in the past years.
+They are a known destroyer of upholstered furniture, wool carpets and all kinds of garments, causing severe damage.

-In order to enrich our services further, we provide additional benefits to our customers in London and the local areas.
+To enrich our services, we provide additional benefits to our customers in London and the local areas.

-The UK is a home to one of the most damaging species of carpet beetles – the varied carpet beetle.
-This tiny bug resembles a common ladybird but covered with gold and grey scales and are further identified with the shape and pattern of those scales.
+The UK is home to one of the most damaging species of carpet beetles – the varied carpet beetle.
+This tiny bug resembles a common ladybird but is covered with gold and grey scales which are further identified by the shape and pattern of those scales.
+These beetles mate outside but lay their eggs inside the house, in the safety of cracks and crevices.
 The adult specimens can fly and usually manage to reach the windowsills, which is a sure sign of larvae presence.
-These beetles mate outside but lay their eggs inside the house, in the safety of cracks and crevices.

 Once the eggs hatch and the larvae appear, they make their way around the house to cupboards and drawers.
-They are quite successful at that because of their size - less than 1mm when hatched.
-The larvae is also called “woolly bears” because of their short, hairy appearance and at this stage they began feeding and damaging carpets, fabrics of various origin, fur and feathers and even cotton materials on their way to the feather-filled cushion.
+They are successful at that because their size is less than 1mm when hatched.
+The larvae are called “woolly bears” because of their short, hairy appearance.
+At this stage, they begin feeding and damaging carpets, fabrics of various origins, fur and feathers and even cotton materials on their way to the feather-filled cushion.

-Carpet beetles, such as other textile boring insects like the clothes moths, usually get introduced into homes through birds’ and wasps nests or insect burrows.
-Once settled, they can become quite difficult to destroy because of their lengthy life cycle – up to two years.
-That is why it is recommended to act immediately once you notice any signs of their presence.
+Carpet beetles, such as other textile-boring insects like the clothes moths, usually get introduced into homes through birds’ and wasps’ nests or insect burrows.
+Once settled, they can become quite difficult to destroy because of their long life cycle – up to two years.
+That is why acting as soon as you notice signs of their presence is advisable.